 - Speaking honestly, I do not have a particular preference.
 Fresh of the college, I’d like to try different job fields, perhaps staying one year in HR, one in finance, and one in marketing.
 I know such a rotation is possible in your company.
 After the three years I should understand which field is the best match for my strengths and preferences, and I can specialize in it down the road.

 - I have a goal and the goal is to have my own recruitment consultancy one day.
 To be my own boss, and help companies from the area with their recruitment.
 Having said that, I know that I cannot just open a consultancy without any real experience.
 I’d love to work for a company like this one for at least five years, learn the ins and outs of hiring new staff and interviewing job candidates, and then perhaps progress with the realization of my dream.
-At least that’s the plan for now.
+At least that’s the plan for now, and the reason why I am interested in this HR job.
 Of course, if you hire me and if I like it a lot here and progress in the hierarchy of the HR department, I may eventually stay for much longer than for five years.

 - The most important thing for me is to get a job with your company.
 I really love your brand, the working environment, the employee benefits.
 Considering my education and working experience, I think I have the best chance of getting in applying for a role of an HR Generalist.
 That’s why I submitted an application for this position, and so far it is working, because I got the interview with you.
 But I do not see the job just as a means to an end, to perhaps having a completely different position with you in three years time.
 I like the job description, and I think that I can excel as an HR Generalist in your corporation.
 Having said that, I am definitely not fixated on the position, or on HR in general, and can imagine having variety of positions in this company…